subsquid/docs/docs/deployments-two-release-notes.md

 3. Try breaking all the new features!

 #### Where can I learn more about these updates?

+Learn how to use these new features [here](/deployments-two-guide/).

 To read about the indepth details of the changes please head [here](/deployments-two-changelog).